Childbirth in China: Cultural practices

-Labor and Birth
+Labor and birth

 Location

 Approximately 80% of Chinese births occur in hospitals or clinics.
 These include private hospitals, state-run hospitals, women-baby hospitals, and rural health clinics.
 Modern Western-style private hospitals are the preferred birth location for wealthy urban-dwellers and foreigners.
 These facilities are characterized by luxury and an emphasis on scientific biomedical care.
 They are often staffed by a combination of Chinese and internationally trained staff.
 Private hospitals are inaccessible to most Chinese women due to their relative scarcity and extremely high fees.
 State-run multi-use hospitals offer a more affordable birthing process, while still following modern Western birthing practices.
 Many women travel great distances for the perceived safety of these facilities, which are often characterized by extensive waiting periods, a lack of continuity in prenatal care and delivery, and impersonal delivery experiences.
 Women-baby hospitals are another birthing option in larger cities and towns throughout China.
 These smaller facilities are staffed by zhuchanshi, modern birth attendants who perform vaginal deliveries, abortions and C-sections.
 These facilities are increasingly popular with women seeking affordable biomedical birth experiences, and similar to the state-run hospitals, women often travel from rural areas to give birth.
 With the exception of ultra-modern private hospitals, hospital labor often occurs in communal rooms, where laboring women are separated by stages.
 In some cases, family are allowed in early labor or postpartum recovery rooms, but the delivery room is reserved for medical staff and birthing women.

 For women in rural areas, especially in minority regions, childbirth and maternal care are less influenced by Western biomedical practices.
 Births typically occur in local multi-use rural health centers, which range greatly in sanitation, equipment and staffing, based on the economic status of the surrounding areas.
-While home births are increasingly rare and government pressure seeks to eliminate the practice, they continue to occur, especially for women who are impoverished, from extremely rural areas, members of ethic minorities or evading family planning policies.
+While home births are increasingly rare and government pressure seeks to eliminate the practice, they continue to occur, especially for women who are impoverished, from extremely rural areas, members of ethnic minorities or evading family planning policies.
 A study in 2010 found that the most common reported reasons for the continued practice of home births in the rural Shanxi Province are economic struggles, low quality prenatal care, lack of transportation, fear of hospitals and the convenience of home birth.

-Birth Attendants
+Birth attendants

 The modernization and professionalization of midwifery first emerged as the early republican government sought to improve public health problems, but early national crises prevented large scale change in birthing practices for many years.
 By the 1930s, Western influence resulted in the establishment of midwifery schools, and the new formally trained midwives were called zhuchanshi, to differentiate them from folk-trained jieshengpo.
 In early communist China under Mao, birthing practices were standardized while trained midwives took on a greater role in labor and delivery.
 In the post-Mao era, the divide between midwives and doctors began to grow again.